Derby: Conrad Iyayi jailed for life for murdering wife Kathryn Harris

 Mr Aspden said a post-mortem examination found Ms Harris died from stab wounds to her chest, while cuts to her hand suggested she was "literally fighting for her life" during part of the attack.

+"He said it all felt like a dream and the situation, in his words, was 'crazy'.

+"His demeanour was remarkably calm and controlled given the dreadful circumstances of what had happened."

-He said Iyayi had given a "demonstrably untrue" account to police that he had accidentally ingested a hallucinogenic drug, instead of methadone he had bought off the dark web.
+He said Iyayi had given a "demonstrably untrue" account to police that methadone he had bought off the dark web had had an unanticipated effect, that led him to believe he had taken a "mind-altering" hallucinogenic and had murdered his wife in a dream, only to discover her body hours later.

+But later tests showed Iyayi had taken prescription methadone, as well as prescribed anti-depressants and painkillers, rather than an unknown substance as he had claimed.

 The defendant had "a substantial number of previous convictions for a wide variety of offences", he added.